 Kewadin joins the Island Resort and Casino in Harris offering sports betting in the UP.
 The Island is partnered with BetAmerica and debuted its sports betting kiosks inside the T.McC’S Sports Bar on Sept.
 10.

 Each of the Kewadin sports betting kiosks are located near the bar or lounge areas.
 Here’s a breakdown of where players can find the kiosks and how many are at each location:

 - Sault Ste.
 Marie: Rapids Lounge and Superior Bar (3)

 - Christmas: Frosty’s Pub ‘n’ Grub (1)

 Players can use cash or winning tickets to place their bets.
 According to Kewadin’s FAQ posted on its website, the maximum payout for single-game bets is $5,000 and will increase to $10,000 for the NFL Playoffs and Super Bowl.
 The maximum bet also increases with multi-leg parlays.

 In April, Kewadin and GAN announced their partnership, officially making GAN the technology platform provider for Kewadin Casinos.
-It was Kewadin’s first step toward introducing retail sports betting at each of its locations and set itself up for Michigan’s pending online casino gaming and mobile sports betting launch.
+It was Kewadin’s first step toward introducing retail sports betting at each of its locations and set itself up for Michigan’s pending MI online casinos gaming and mobile sports betting launch.